Catherine Gore: Literary career

 Gore's first novel, Theresa Marchmont, or The Maid of Honour, was published in 1824.
 Her first major success was Pin Money, published in 1831, but her most popular and well-known novel was to be Cecil, or Adventures of a Coxcomb, published in 1841.
 Gore also met with success as a playwright, writing eleven plays that made their way onto the London stage, although her plays never quite matched the fame of her witty novels.
+Amongst her plays are The School for Coquettes (1831) and Quid Pro Quo (1844).

 The Gores resided mainly in Continental Europe, where Catherine supported her family by her voluminous writings.
 Between 1824 and 1862 she produced about 70 works, the most successful of which were novels of fashionable English life, such as Manners of the Day (1830), Cecil, or the Adventures of a Coxcomb and The Banker's Wife (1843).
 She wrote articles in Bentley's Miscellany under the pseudonym "Albany Poyntz".
-She also wrote for the stage, and composed music.
+She also wrote for the stage, composed music, and published The Book of Roses, or The Rose Fancier's Manual (1838), a guide to the cultivation of roses.

 Gore's 1861 obituary in The Times concluded that Gore was "the best novel writer of her class and the wittiest woman of her age."